Stage 1 of the ASA Learn to Swim Framework

-Don't forget a child who can complete all of these outcomes is eligible for a Kellogg's ASA National Plan Award for Stage 1.
-You can also encourage them through the stage with a Kellogg's ASA Rainbow Distance Award 5m.
+Don't forget a child who can complete all of these outcomes is eligible for an ASA National Plan Award for Stage 1.
+You can also encourage them through the stage with an ASA Rainbow Distance Award 5m.

 Games are a great way to encourage your pupils to practice the skills needed to complete this stage.
 The "Bean Game" is particularly useful for Stage 1 if you as the teacher take the lead and put the pupils into pairs.

 Each child takes turns to copy the bean shape that the teacher calls out the name of.
 The player performs the movement or shape suggested by the type of bean e.g.

 - French: (standing streamlined like the Eiffel Tower)

 - Runner: (running round the pool)

 Agility, balance and co-ordination will be just some of the skill your pupils will improve with this game.